mannyray/jekyll-gallery-tags/README.md

 The `thumbnail` subfolder is not necessary but a clean way to separate your square thumbnails and images (you could keep your thumbnails in `<tag>`).
 The `result.yml` (required name) has three entries:
  - `cover`: is the relative path to the thumbnail that will represent your tag in the homepage
+ - `name` : The name of the photo gallery.
- - `summary`: is the brief description of the uniting theme of the images
+ - `summary`: is the brief description of the uniting theme of the images (optional)
  - `images`: is an array where each entry has
    - `caption`: the caption of the image
    - `thumbnail`: the relative path to the thumbnail.
 There is no requirement to have the image named in a specific way or put in a specific folder (as long as it is within `<tag>`).